 - The limit for the 457 (b) is $ 39000 per year.
 This is the maximum limit allowed as a contribution.
-If the age of an employee is greater than 50 years then the additional $ 6000 are allowed as contribution apart from $ 39000 limit.
-Also, if the employee enters the 457 (b) before 3 years of the age of retirement limit is double than the current limit of $ 39000.
+If the age of an employee is greater than 50 years, then the additional $ 6000 is allowed as a contribution apart from the $ 39000 limit.
+Also, if the employee enters the 457 (b) before three years of the age of retirement limit is double than the current limit of $ 39000.

 457 Plan vs 401(k) plans

-- Withdrawals under 457 plans before retirement are permitted without any penalty and withdrawals under 401 (k) plans before retirement are permitted subject to a 10% penalty.
+- Withdrawals under 457 plans before retirement are permitted without any penalty, and withdrawals under 401 (k) plan before retirement are permitted subject to a 10% penalty.

 - Employee retirement income security act provisions and benefits are applicable to 401 (k) plans and not to 457 plans.

 - They are tax advantage plans as contributions are not taxed.